-Recently a bill was introduced in the Iowa legislature that would require the state’s educational department to prepare materials and teacher training for optional Bible literacy classes in Iowa public schools.
+Recently a bill was introduced in the Iowa legislature that would require the state’s Department of Education to prepare materials and teacher training for optional Bible literacy classes in Iowa public schools.

 Here is the rational argument made by bill supporters: The Bible has tremendous historical and cultural value.

 There is no way to argue around this one.
 This is one hundred and fifty percent, hand-on-the Bible, true.
-I owe the pursuit of my undergraduate studies in English to a high school English teacher who I greatly admire (Shout out to Mr. Burnett from Newton High School!).
+I owe the pursuit of my undergraduate studies in English to a high school English teacher who I greatly admire, Mr. Burnett.
 Before our last AP literature class my senior year, Mr. Burnett told us that there were three books you should know inside and out that will make your time as an English major much easier.
 They were The Iliad, The Odyssey, and The Bible.

 Looking back on my career as an undergraduate English Major, I can say with absolute confidence that he was right.
 In terms of references and influences in other works in the literary cannon, The Bible is one of the most important books to Western literature.
 Many major works contain a “Christ figure” or character who can be argued as a metaphor or stand-in for Jesus.
-I also once had an English professor who claimed that any protagonist in a work of Western literature could transpose the events of their story to make them line up with the life of Jesus.
+I also once had an English professor who claimed that any protagonist in a work of Western literature could have the events of his or her story presented in a way that would make them line up with the life of Jesus.

-So academically, yes!
-There is a huge academic benefit to knowing the Bible, at least the New Testament at any rate.
-I was lucky enough to have been taught the ins and outs of the Bible at home and at church and found that knowledge to be an incredibly useful tool during my time as an English major and I can absolutely see the benefits of teaching it for the sake of academics.
+So academically, yes, there is a huge academic benefit to gaining a comprehensive understanding of the Bible, at least the New Testament at any rate.
+I was lucky enough to have been taught the ins and outs of the Bible at home and at church and found that knowledge to be an incredibly useful tool during my time as an English major.
+Because of this I can absolutely see the benefits of teaching it for the sake of academics.

 There is a problem here though.